-The value of the differences from the statutory balance sheet is represented by the adjustment in the amount of RON -17.143.827 being the result of using different estimation methods, each complying with the specific reporting, statutory and Solvency II respectively.
+The value of the differences from the statutory balance sheet is represented by the adjustment in the amount of RON -30.459.934 being the result of using different estimation methods, each complying with the specific reporting, statutory and Solvency II respectively.

-Note 14
+Note 14 Subordinated liabilities

-On December 31, 2022, the Company contracted from the majority shareholder Vienna Insurance Group Wienner Versicherung Grouppe AG a subordinated loan, in the amount of EUR 22,250,000 (RON equivalent on December 31, 2022: 110,079,650), for a period of 10 years, with an interest rate of 6.92%.
+The Company has contracted from the majority shareholder Vienna Insurance Group Wienner Versicherung Grouppe AG a subordinated loan, in the amount of EUR 22,250,000 equivalent to RON on December 31, 2023: 110.684.850 (RON equivalent on December 31, 2022: 110,079,650), for a period of 10 years, with an interest rate of 6.92%.